 SEO can be broken down into three distinct categories:

-There are a number of fairly simple things that can be employed to improve your SEO and achieve better rankings in the Google Search Results Page.
+Several fairly simple things can be employed to improve your SEO and achieve better rankings on the Google Search Results Page.

 - Content Marketing – Start a blog and write about relevant topics that you know will be of interest to your potential customers, research their pain points and cover these topics in depth.